Gustavo Ballas: Professional career

 On September 12, 1981 he became the first ever WBA world super flyweight champion by defeating Sok-Chul Bae by TKO 8 in Estadio Luna Park, Buenos Aires, Argentina.
-Ballas lost the title on his next fight against Rafael Pedroza in Panama.
-He was unsuccessful on two other attempts at winning the super flyweight title, one from the WBA and another one for the WBC.
+Ballas lost the title on his next fight, against Rafael Pedroza in Panama.
+He was unsuccessful on two other attempts at winning the super flyweight title, one from the WBA against Japanese boxer Jiro Watanabe, and another one for the WBC.

-Although he fought as much as 120 times in his career, only 4 of those fights were outside of Argentina, losing all of those fights, 3 of them for a world title.
+Although he fought 120 times in his career, only four of those fights, all of which he lost, were outside of Argentina, three of them for a world title.

-Ballas has had troubles after boxing with alcoholism and drug addiction.
-He was jailed once for robbery.
-After that he started recovering and has taken part of anti-drugs campaigns.
+Ballas had trouble after boxing with alcoholism and drug addiction; he was jailed once for robbery.
+He later started recovering, and has taken part in anti-drugs campaigns.